 Ovaries are found in segment 13, and ovaries produce eggs.

-Oviducts conduct eggs from ovaries to Female genital pores located on segment 14.
+Oviducts conduct eggs from the ovaries to the Female genital pores located on segment 14.

-An earthworm is hermaphrodite; this means it has both male and female reproductive organs.
+An earthworm is hermaphroditic; this means it has both male and female reproductive organs.
 However, they normally undergo cross-fertilisation.

 The cocoon consists of fertilised eggs and is deposited in the soil.
 The eggs hatch into juvenile worms inside the cocoon in the appropriate conditions and with the support of adequate nutrition in the early stages of development.